codeforsanjose/BadgeHub/README.md

 </p></details>

-Setting up your Raspberry Pi as a nametag kiosk
+Setting up your Raspberry Pi as a name tag kiosk
 -------------------------------------------------
-Setting up your Raspberry Pi as a nametag kiosk involves two steps:
+Setting up your Raspberry Pi as a name tag kiosk involves two steps:

 1. [Installing the login system](#installing_login)
 2. [Adding the DYMO LabelWriter 450 printer](#adding_printer)